 My name is Ruben Hoeksma.
 I am a postdoctoral researcher at the Center for Mathematical Modeling at the University of Chile in Santiago.
-As an applied mathematics / computer science researcher, I have a broad interest in Discrete Mathematics, (Algorithmic) Game Theory, Scheduling, Optimization, Complexity and many related topics both of theoretical and applied nature.
+As an applied mathematics / computer science researcher, I have a broad interest in Discrete Mathematics, (Algorithmic) Game Theory, Scheduling, Combinatorial Optimization, Complexity and many related topics both of theoretical and applied nature.
 You can contact me using the contact information to the right (or below if you are on a smaller screen).

 Among my various not (completely) research related interests are: sports in general and Korfball more specifically, computers, electronics and gadgets, board and video games, Magic: The Gathering, (computer) programming and photography.